Islanders vs. Flyers: Betting Trends, Odds, Advanced Stats

 Islanders Betting Insights

-- The Islanders are 5-2 when listed as a moneyline favorite this season.
+- The Islanders have won six of their eight games when listed as a moneyline favorite this season (75.0%).

-- New York is 2-2 (winning 50.0% of its games) when it has played as a moneyline favorite of -150 or shorter.
+- In games it has played as a moneyline favorite with odds of -155 or shorter, New York has a 1-2 record (winning just 33.3% of its games).

-- Based on this game's moneyline, the Islanders' implied win probability is 60.0%.
+- The Islanders have an implied moneyline win probability of 60.8% in this game.

-- New York's games this season have finished above this matchup's total of 6 goals nine times.
+- New York's games this season have gone over this matchup's total of 6 goals 10 times.

 Flyers Betting Insights

-- The Flyers have won eight, or 61.5%, of the 13 games they have played as an underdog this season.
+- The Flyers have been made an underdog 15 times this season, and won eight, or 53.3%, of those games.

-- Philadelphia has a record of 5-5, a 50.0% win rate, when it's been set as an underdog of +125 or more by oddsmakers this season.
+- Philadelphia has gone 5-6, a 45.5% win rate, when it's been set as an underdog of +125 or more by sportsbooks this season.

-- The Flyers have a 44.4% chance to win this game based on the implied probability of the moneyline.
+- The sportsbooks' moneyline implies a 44.4% chance of victory for the Flyers.

-- Philadelphia has played 11 games this season that finished with more than 6 goals.
+- Philadelphia has combined with its opponent to score more than 6 goals in 11 of 20 games this season.

 Islanders vs Flyers Additional Info